 The 1980s was a decade of considerable concern for John Dean Park.
 Thankfully peninsula residents created the Friends.
 Today, John Dean Park has its core-1930s trails, and its outer-1980s perimeter trails; both provide a wonderful visitor experience.

-A list of the volunteers who constructed the great John Dean Park loop trail, is available in the article: Trail Builders, 1987-90.
+A list of the volunteers who constructed the great John Dean Park loop trail, is at: Trail Builders, 1987-90.

 By Jarrett Teague